-The Lab Interpretation Course for Nurse Practitioners: Trusted by 1,000+ Across North America
+The Lab Interpretation Course for Nurse Practitioners

 Build confidence in lab interpretation with a step-by-step, evidence-based approach — designed for NPs, open to all healthcare providers